mtalcott/google-photos-deduper/README.md

 ### Start

-1. Run `docker-compose up` from the project directory.
+1. Run `docker compose up` from the project directory.
 1. Load [http://localhost](http://localhost) and follow the instructions from there!
    - [Install the Chrome Extension](chrome_extension/README.md) once you want to delete duplicates.